RyanScottLewis/enqueue/README.md

 ##### `subscribe` Class Method

-You can "subscribe" a method to a queue by using the `subscribe` class method.
+You can "subscribe" an instance method to a queue by using the `subscribe` class method.

 For example, the following: